YashiPi/HybridRAG_Chat_TravelAssistant/improvements.md

 - **Improved Accuracy:** Instead of just asking for an answer, the prompt instructs the LLM to "Think step-by-step."
 It forces the model to first analyze the user's intent, then review the context, then synthesize a plan.
 This structured thinking process leads to more logical, coherent, and relevant answers, reducing the risk of "hallucination."
 - **Flexibility:** The prompt is general-purpose.
 It instructs the model to identify the _type_ of query (itinerary, fact, recommendation) and format its response accordingly, making it more robust than a prompt hard-coded for just one task.

+### 3. Context Summarization for Cost and Quality

+**What was changed:**
+I introduced a new "pre-processing" step in the RAG pipeline.
+On a cache miss, after retrieving the raw context from Pinecone and Neo4j, the system does not send this noisy data directly to the final LLM.

+Instead, it first calls a new function, `summarize_context_llm`.
+This function bundles the user's query and all the raw data into a prompt for a high-speed Groq model (`llama3-8b-8192`).
+This model's only job is to read all the facts and "summarize" them into a single, clean paragraph that is directly relevant to the user's query.

+Only this clean summary is then passed to the main `gpt-4o-mini` model in the final prompt.

+**Why this is an improvement:**

+- **Token Savings (Cost Reduction):** The final prompt sent to the expensive `gpt-4o-mini` model is significantly smaller.
+Instead of sending 1500+ tokens of raw, repetitive data, we send a ~150-token summary.
+This directly reduces API costs.
+- **Higher Quality Answers (Focus):** The final LLM is no longer distracted by irrelevant data.
+It receives a "pre-digested" summary, allowing it to focus on its main task: crafting a coherent answer.
+This reduces the risk of the model getting "lost" in the noise and improves the final quality.
+- **Latency Trade-off:** While this adds one small network call (to Groq), this call is extremely fast.
+The time saved by `gpt-4o-mini` processing a much smaller prompt often results in a net _decrease_ in total response time.